zayarheinnaing/MeteorJS-siteAce-project/siteace/readme.md

 Users can move to a detail page for a website.

 On the detail page, users can post comments about a webpage, and they are displayed below the description of the webpage.

+To run this project:

+Download this project.
+Navigate to the folder with command prompt/terminal.
+Use "meteor" command to run.